 A course that emphasizes on composition and working with primary colors.
 The first half of the course will be semi abstract with still life, landscape, self-portrait, portrait, and the human figure.
 The second half will concentrate on nonobjective, op art, pop art, abstract expressionism, and minimal art.
-Students may work in
+Students may work in oil, acrylic, or watercolor paint.
+Course includes art appreciation video.

-ART 1410 (2) Lithography
+ART 1410 Lithography